Hexagon Robotics AEON: Price, Specs & Where to Buy (2026)

 Hexagon Robotics AEON: Price, Specs & Where to Buy the Metrology Giant's Industrial Humanoid (2026)

 Independent buyer's guide to Hexagon's AEON humanoid robot — the first humanoid deployed in production in Germany (BMW Leipzig), backed by a $28B+ Swedish measurement technology parent company.
-Specs verified, BMW deployment tracked, alternatives compared.
+Now with a 1,000-unit Schaeffler deployment commitment.
+Specs verified, deployments tracked, alternatives compared.

 Hexagon Robotics AEON humanoid robot in industrial setting